-The Company's effective tax rate for the three and six nine months ended December 31, 2022 March 31, 2023 was approximately 21.5% and 21.7% 21.6% respectively, compared to 34.7% 18.0% and 20.2% 18.8% for the three and six nine months ended December 31, 2021 March 31, 2022.
-The effective tax rate in fiscal 2023 is greater than the statutory tax rate mainly due to the permanent difference for incentive stock option expense recorded for book purposes which is not deductible for tax purposes.
-In the current period, year, there was no benefit received from ESOP dividends paid on allocated shares due to the suspension of the company dividend, dividend thru February 2023.
-The effective tax rate in fiscal 2022 was less than the statutory tax rate mainly from the benefit derived from the ESOP dividends paid on allocated shares. shares prior to the dividend suspension.
-The effective tax rate was lower for in the three and nine month periods ended December 31, 2022 when compared to March 31, 2023 was higher than the same period in 2021.
-The prior year rate was unfavorably impacted from non-qualified stock forfeitures.
-The effective tax rate was as the direct result of a higher for income before taxes in the six months ended December 31, 2022 when compared to the same period current fiscal year offset, in 2021 primarily due to no part, by a decreased benefit received derived from ESOP dividends paid due to the suspension of the company dividend, on allocated shares.
+The Company's effective tax rate for the three and nine months ended March 31, 2023 September 30, 2023 was approximately 21.5% and 21.6% respectively, 20.9%, compared to 18.0% and 18.8% 22.1% for the three and nine months ended March 31, 2022 September 30, 2022.
+The effective tax rate in fiscal 2024 is less than the statutory tax rate mainly due to the benefit received from ESOP dividends paid on allocated shares as well as the benefit from foreign derived intangible income, offset in part, by the permanent difference for incentive stock option expense recorded for book purposes which is not deductible for tax purposes.
+The effective tax rate in fiscal 2023 was greater than the statutory tax rate mainly due to the permanent difference for incentive stock option expense recorded for book purposes which is not deductible for tax purposes.
+In purposes, in addition to the current year, fact there was no benefit received from ESOP dividends paid on allocated shares due to the suspension of the company dividend thru in place through February 2023.
+The effective tax rate in fiscal 2022 was less than the statutory tax rate mainly from the benefit derived from the ESOP dividends paid on allocated shares prior to the dividend suspension.
+The effective tax rate in the three and nine month periods period ended March 31, 2023 September 30, 2023 was higher lower than the prior year as primarily from the direct result of a higher income before taxes in the current fiscal year offset, in part, by a decreased benefit derived from ESOP dividends paid on allocated shares. shares in the current period when compared to same period in the prior year.

-Net income for the three months ended December 31, 2022 March 31, 2023, was \$1,146,042 \$867,288 or \$0.47 \$0.35 per share, basic and diluted, compared to net income of \$21,201 \$661,359 or \$0.01 \$0.27 per share, basic and diluted, for the three months ended December 31, 2021 March 31, 2022.
-Net income for the six nine months ended December 31, 2022 March 31, 2023 was \$1,914,308 \$2,781,596 or \$0.78 \$1.13 per share, basic and diluted, compared to \$327,262 \$988,621 or \$0.14 \$0.41 per share, basic and diluted, for the six nine months ended December 31, 2021 March 31, 2022.
-The increase in net income in the three and six months ended March 31, 2023 resulted primarily from the increase in gross profit and an increase in interest income, offset in part, by an increase in selling, general and administrative expenses and an increase in the provision for income taxes, all discussed above.
-The increase in net income in the nine months ended March 31, 2023 resulted primarily from the increase in gross profit, an increase in interest income, and a decrease in selling, general and administrative expenses, an increase in interest income, offset in part, by an increase in the provision for income taxes, all discussed above.
+Net income for the three months ended March 31, 2023 September 30, 2023, was \$867,288 \$1,094,544 or \$0.35 \$0.44 per share, basic and diluted, compared to net income of \$661,359 \$768,266 or \$0.27 \$0.31 per share, basic and diluted, for the three months ended March 31, 2022.
+Net income for the nine months ended March 31, 2023 was \$2,781,596 or \$1.13 per share, basic and diluted, compared to \$988,621 or \$0.41 per share, basic and diluted, for the nine months ended March 31, 2022 September 30, 2022.
+The increase in net income in the three months ended March 31, 2023 September 30, 2023 resulted primarily from the increase in gross profit and an increase in interest income, offset in part, by an increase in selling, general and administrative expenses and an increase in the provision for income taxes, all discussed above.
+The increase in net income in the nine months ended March 31, 2023 resulted primarily from the increase in gross profit, an increase in interest income, and a decrease in selling, general and administrative expenses, offset in part, by an increase in the provision for income taxes, all discussed above.